ryancdickson/staging/docs/BR.md

 CAs MAY immediately retry Multi-Perspective Issuance Corroboration using the same validation method or an alternative method (e.g., a CA can immediately retry validation using "Email to DNS TXT Contact" if "Agreed-Upon Change to Website - ACME" does not corroborate the outcome of Multi-Perspective Issuance Corroboration).
 When retrying Multi-Perspective Issuance Corroboration, CAs MUST NOT rely on corroborations from previous attempts.
 There is no stipulation regarding the maximum number of validation attempts that may be performed in any period of time.

 The "Quorum Requirements" Table describes quorum requirements related to Multi-Perspective Issuance Corroboration.
+If the CA does NOT rely on the same set of Network Perspectives for both Domain Authorization or Control and CAA Record checks, the quorum requirements MUST be met for both sets of Network Perspectives (i.e.,the Domain Authorization or Control set and the CAA record check set).
 Network Perspectives are considered distinct when the straight-line distance between the two States, Provinces, or Countries they reside in is at least 500 km.
 Network Perspectives are considered "remote" when they are distinct from the Primary Network Perspective and the other Network Perspectives represented in a quorum.

 A CA MAY reuse corroborating evidence for CAA record quorum compliance for a maximum of 398 days.
-After issuing a Certificate to a domain, remote Network Perspectives MAY omit retrieving and processing CAA records for its subdomains in subsequent Certificate requests from the same Applicant for up to a maximum of 398 days.
+After issuing a Certificate to a domain, remote Network Perspectives MAY omit retrieving and processing CAA records for the same domain or its subdomains in subsequent Certificate requests from the same Applicant for up to a maximum of 398 days.

 Table: Quorum Requirements